General Author Guidelines

 Revision of Manuscript

 - Revision of the manuscript should be returned to the editor as soon as possible.
-The revised manuscript should be uploaded to the online submission interface by clicking “Upload File” from Revisions section of the Review task window.
+The revised manuscript should be uploaded to the online submission interface by clicking “Upload File” from the Revisions section of the Review task window.

 - Revision of the manuscript should include highlighted revised sentences.
 Revised manuscripts returned later than three months will be considered as a new submission and will be reviewed again by other peer-reviewers.